shanapu/MyJailbreak/README.md

     * DuckHunt
     * Zeus
     * Knifefight
-    * FreeDay
+    * Freeday
-* Join Counter-Terrorist
+* Join Counter-Terrorists
     * Are you sure?
         * Yes
         * No